mysteryhunt/puzzle-editing/README.md

 Software for editing/testing puzzles for the
 [MIT Mystery Hunt](http://www.mit.edu/~puzzle/)

-Currently being hacked by Setec Astronomy in preparation for the 2017 Hunt.
-Many thanks to our predecessors Team Luck (2016), Random Fish (2015), Alice Shrugged (2014), and the long line of programmers who came before them.
+Currently being hacked by Death and Mayhem in preparation for the 2019 Hunt.
+Many thanks to our predecessors Setec Astronomy (2017), Team Luck (2016), Random Fish (2015), Alice Shrugged (2014), and the long line of programmers who came before them.

 # Developing Puzzletron